 - 1 teaspoon chili powder

 - There are two ways to prepare the beans.
-Either one can soak them for a substantial period of time in water, or one can boil them and then let them simmer for 2 minutes, and then let them sit for an hour, covered and undisturbed.
-Personally I mostly do the former as that's the way I've always done beans, but the latter works as well.
+You can either soak them for a substantial period of time in water or boil them and then let them simmer for 2 minutes, and then let them sit for an hour, covered and undisturbed.
+Personally, I mostly do the former as that's the way I've always done beans, but the latter works as well.
 With the former, cover with 2-3 times the amount of water as one has beans, with the latter, use 5 cups of water.

 - Combine the ginger and garlic.
 Mix with 1/3 cup water, and blend in a food processor or blender to reach a paste.